 Clark Maldaner, Paramedic Shift Supervisor, Medavie Health Services West

 Clark started working with Guardian Ambulance in 1992 as an Emergency Vehicle Operator and worked towards receiving his Emergency Medical Responder (EMR), Emergency Medical Technician (EMT-A), and Paramedic (EMT-P) program certification before becoming a Shift Supervisor at Guardian Ambulance in 2008.
 Clark received the Alberta Emergency Services Medal in 2004, The Fire Services Exemplary Services Medal in 2011, and The Emergency Medical Services Medal in 2017.

 Lesley McCullough, Account Executive, Medavie Blue Cross

 Lesley joined Medavie Blue Cross in 2016, having worked in the group benefits industry for over 15 years.
 She served as an Executive on the Board of Directors for the Children’s Aid Society for six years and served as the President of the Board in her final year.
 She also spent three years on the Executive of the Board of Directors for Indwell Community Homes, an Ontario based organization that provides housing and supports to people living with mental illness.
 She is passionate about community engagement and is particularly invested in children’s advocacy and mental health services.
 Lesley lives in Burlington with her partner Roger and their pet hedgehog Maggie.

-Pascal Rodier, Operations Manager, Saint John District, New Brunswick EMS
+Pascal Rodier, Operations Manager, Saint John District, Medavie Health Services New Brunswick

 Tara Vasil, Advanced Care Paramedic, Island EMS